 - Agricultural and forestry income

 - Self-employment income

 - Other income (including capital gains)

-There are many allowances, deductions and exemptions in the Luxembourg income tax regime, including child relief, child tax credit, extra-ordinary childrens abatement, mono-parental abatement, deductions for employment-related expenses, deductions for interest payments, deductions related to share purchase, exemptions for pay for unsocial hours worked, part exemptions on dividend income, etc etc. These are described in great detail in the legislation.
+The many allowances, deductions and exemptions include child relief, child tax credit, 'extraordinary' children’s and single parent abatement; deductions for employment-related expenses, interest payments and those related to share purchase; pay exemptions for unsocial hours worked and part exemptions on dividend income.

 Dividends are normally taxed at source (via a withholding tax of 15%) and are added to total income, with an appropriate tax credit.

 Employment income (number 5 above) is taxed at source through a monthly withholding tax applied by the employer, which additionally deals with social security contributions.
-All other types of income are declared on an annual tax return which is to be filed by 31st March of the year following the year being dealt with.
-Quarterly advance payments of tax are made on 10th of March, June, September and December, on the basis of one quarter of last year's actual tax bill.
+All other types of income are declared on an annual tax return, to be filed by 31st March of the following year.
+Quarterly advance payments of tax are made on 10th March, June, September and December, on the basis of one quarter of last year's actual tax bill.

 See Double Taxation Treaties for details of the impact of treaties on the tax position of those foreign nationals covered by treaties.

 In 2020, the following social security contributions apply: